 The Membership – How Would You Join and What Does Membership Imply?

 17. How do you become a member of this group? – Is the initiation process an open one?
 Does it imply a ritual?
 Of what sort?
 If not disclosed, what is the reason?
 Make sure that the answers are not related to the triggers mentioned above.

 18. Once you become a member, what would that imply from your part?
 And theirs?

 Some groups require money.
 Openly.
 And a lot.
 Usually, the amount of money they require is linked to the idea of elite and that of member position within the group.
 More money, better position.
 Very spiritual, right?

 Other groups require members to renounce all their worldly possessions, cut ties with their family and friends, and move in an area specifically designed to accommodate believers.
 What reason, other than direct control over the members (financial and emotional), would justify these requirements?

 Of course, there are groups that require all of that and maybe other things.

 Also, consider what the organization puts in in this collaboration.
-Usually it’s very little, or nothing at all.
-And what it puts in, is, most times, of virtual value or supported though members’ resources (financial, social or personal).
+Usually, it’s very little, or nothing at all.
+And what it puts in, is, most times, of virtual value or supported through members’ resources (financial, social or personal).

 And by the way, who is the direct beneficiary of the group’s activity?
 Is it actually the group (i.e. all members) or just leaders and agents?